 - Official transcripts-of all law and related study, as well as other university education.
-Graduates of law schools outside the U.S. should be careful that their transcripts indicate courses taken, number of hours awarded for each course, the grade received in each course, an explanation of the grading system, and a ranking of the individual student.
+Graduates of law schools outside the U.S. should be careful that their transcripts indicate courses es taken, number of hours awarded for each course, the grade received in each course, an explanation of the grading system, and a ranking of the individual student.
 Transcripts in a language other than English, French, or Spanish must be accompanied by an official English translation. - Three letters of recommendation-by persons who are sufficiently acquainted with the applicant's work to form an opinion about his or her ability to successfully pursue graduate legal studies.
-The letters should be mailed by the author directly to the Associate Director-Graduate and International Programs. - Personal statement-including research interests for those students applying to the thesis option. - A check or money order-for \$25 (in United States funds) payable to the LSU Law Center as an application fee.
+The letters should be mailed by the author directly to the Office of Admissions-Graduate Program. - Personal statement-including research interests and reason for pursuing graduate legal education. - A check or money order-for \$25 (in United States funds) payable to the LSU Law Center as an application fee.
 The application fee is nonrefundable. - TOEFL scores-should be submitted by all non-native English-speakers.
-The generally accepted minimum is 600 (paper based) and 250 (computer based). - Photo (passport photo)
+The generally accepted minimum is 600 (paper based), 250 (computer based), or 100 (internet based). - Photo (passport photo).